Bussler/DroneWatch/README.md

 - Feedforward PPO was useful for validating the training stack, but it did not solve the full search problem.
 LSTM memory was necessary for robust search behavior.
 - Reward rebalance and PPO stabilization mattered as much as model choice.
 Lower entropy, tighter action-noise clipping, smaller PPO updates, and reward rescaling materially improved training.
+- Mixed rewards worked best: global terms promoted mission success and coverage, while local terms gave each drone clearer credit for discoveries, collisions, and obstacle violations.

-- The trained agent solves the final obstacle-heavy task and generalizes well to new scenarios with randomized positions of targets, drones and obstacles.
+The trained agent solves the final obstacle-heavy task and generalizes well to new scenarios with randomized positions of targets, drones and obstacles.
 This makes DroneWatch a useful reference for how recurrent policies, reward shaping, and PPO stabilization interact in partially observable cooperative search.

 For a more thorough ablation study and summarization, look at [Documentation Results](https://bussler.github.io/DroneWatch/results/).